Skip to main navigation Skip to search Skip to main content

-FSPT: Foreground Separation Prompt Tuning for Few-Shot Fine-Grained X-ray Classification
+FSPT: Foreground Separation Prompt Tuning for Few-Shot Fine-Grained X-Ray Classification

 • Hongru Huang